Unidata/LDM/log/simple-logging.md

 <hr>

 @section introduction Introduction
-This module is the logging component of the LDM.
-It comprises a single API with two implementations: one using a simple implementation and the other using the LDM's original `ulog` module (that module is still part of the LDM library for backward compatibility with user-developed code).
+The logging component of the LDM comprises a single API with two implementations: one using a simple implementation and the other using the LDM's original `ulog` module (that module is still part of the LDM library for backward compatibility with user-developed code).
 By default the simple implementation is used.
 The `ulog` implementation will be used if the option `--with-ulog` is given to the `configure` script.

+Unless otherwise stated, this documentation is primarily on the simple implementation rather than the `ulog` implementation, which is documented elsewhere.

-This module manages a FIFO queue of log messages for each thread in a process. `log_add*` functions add to the queue.
+Both implementations manage a FIFO queue of log messages for each thread in a process. `log_add*` functions add to the queue.
 At some point, one of the following should occur:
   - A final message added and the accumulated messages emitted by